semgrep/semgrep-docs/docs/deployment/primary-branch.md

   - `ref=_default`
   - `ref=_other`
 - For **Code** page and **Supply Chain > Vulnerabilities** tab:
-  - If you have any bookmarks that use the `ref` parameter without a `repo`, or a `repo` parameter without a `ref`, your URL will be redirected to the default view instead.
+  - Bookmarks that use the `ref` parameter without a `repo`, your URL will be redirected to the default view instead.
+  - Bookmarks that use any number of `repo` parameters without a `ref` will display the findings of primary branches for all repositories selected.
   - Any filters using multiple `refs` now show only one `ref`, such as the primary branch.

 ## Set a project's primary branch